 Dancing with Hips

 Dancing tango requires skillful rotation of the hips.
 This is true especially for women, because in tango men typically dance around the dance floor and women dance around men.
-Since her torso is attached to his torso in the embrace, the woman needs to rotate her hips in order to step on the side of the man or dance around him.
-This technique, known as dissociation, works best on a woman because the suppleness of her body makes her more suitable for dancing around the man, rather than the other way around.
-The flexibility of a woman's body also makes her dance more appealing, hence the gender role division of men leading women and women beautifying dance.
+Since the partners' torsos are connected in the embrace, the woman needs to rotate her hips to step beside the man or dance around him.
+This technique, known as dissociation, works best on a woman because the suppleness of her body makes her well-suited to dance around the man, rather than the other way around.
+The flexibility of a woman also enhances the aesthetic appeal of her dance, hence the gender roles where men leading women and women beautifying dance.

 In practice, the hips don’t need to be turned much.
-A 45° rotation of the hips is sufficient for her to place her right leg on his right or her left leg on his left, although some movements, such as molinete and back sacada, may require a greater rotation of the hips.
-From an aesthetic standpoint, however, exaggerated hip rotation can highlight women's gender characteristics and femininity.
+A 45° rotation of the hips is sufficient for her to place her right leg on his right or her left leg on his left, although some movements, such as molinete and back sacada, require greater rotation of the hips.
+From an aesthetic standpoint, however, exaggerated hip rotation can accentuate feminine characteristics.
 As a result, in certain styles women deliberately turn their hips wider for enhanced expression.

-The ability to swivel the hips can increase the range and possibility of women's movements.
-By skillfully rotating her hips, a woman is able to navigate agilely around the man, fine-tune her position in relation to him in complex movements while maintain good connection during the interplay.
-A well trained woman can turn her hips more than 90°.
-This way she can step wherever she wants around the man, even move backwards with the front ocho, or move forward with the back ocho.
-The proficiency in hip rotation also allows her to exhibit a sense of grace and fluidity in her dancing, making her performance captivating.
-Women who excel in tango and stand out on the dance floor are invariably those who possess a remarkable ability to maneuver their hips with finesse.
+Swiveling the hips expands the range and possibility of women's movements.
+By skillfully rotating her hips, a woman can navigate agilely around the man, fine-tune her position in relation to him in complex movements while maintain good connection.
+A well-trained woman can turn her hips beyond 90°, enabling her to step anywhere around the man, even move backwards with the front ocho, or advance forward with the back ocho.
+Proficiency in hip rotation also allows her to exhibit grace and fluidity, making her dance captivating.
+Women who excel in tango often stand out because of their remarkable ability to maneuver their hips with finesse.

-Swiveling the hips and pivoting the lower body while letting the upper body remains parallel to the partner's body takes some practice to master, but it is a fundamental skill that a tango woman must develop.
+Dissociation at the hips—pivoting the lower body while keeping the upper body parallel to the partner—takes some practice to master, but it is a fundamental skill that a tango woman must develop.
 A woman's tango can be truly stunning only if she can execute hip rotation flawlessly.
-This is also true for men, as the competence to swivel the hips helps the man maintain good physical contact with the woman and enhances his ability to use his torso to lead her.
-The first rule of tango is that your torso must always face your partner's torso, no matter which side of you she or he is on or moving to.
-Therefore all tango dancers must be proficient in this technique.
-(See Dissociation and Gear Effect.)
+This is also true for a man, as the competence to swivel his hips helps him maintain good physical connection with the woman and enhances his ability to use his torso to lead her.
+The rule of tango is that your torso must always face your partner's torso, no matter on which side of you she or he is or moving to.
+Therefore all tango dancers must be proficient in this technique (see Dissociation and Gear Effect).

 May 19, 2023

-Tango dancing begins with a four-step routine called salida done diagonally on woman's right and ending with the woman's cruzada.
+Tango dancing begins with a four-step routine called salida, done diagonally on the woman's right and ending with the woman's cruzada.
 The first step of salida is a side step.
-In the second and third steps the man walks on the woman's right, causing the need for her to recove the symmetrical position in line with him.
-The most convenient way or shortcut to recover that position is to cross her left leg in front of her right leg in the fourth step.
-There is no other signal telling her to do the cross except that he is walking on her right.
-In other words, the woman relies on her sense of equilibrium to realign herself with the man by crossing her left leg in front of her right leg.
+In the second and third steps, the man walks on the woman's right, creating the need for her to recover the symmetrical position in line with him.
+The most convenient way to recover that position is to cross her left leg in front of her right leg in the fourth step.
+There is no other signal instructing her to cross, except that he is walking on her right.
+In other words, the woman relies on her sense of equilibrium to realign herself with the man by crossing her left leg in front of her right.

-Tango women must be able to perceive and adjust their body position in relation to their partner.
+Tango dancers must be able to perceive and adjust their body position in relation to their partner.
 The sense of equilibrium is essential for maintaining alignment.
-A well-developed sense of equilibrium not only provides women with balance, stability and control over their movements, helping create a visually pleasing appearance, it also makes them sensitive to changes in their body position in relation to their partner, enhancing their ability to maintain proper alignment and weight distribution in partnering work.
+A well-developed sense of equilibrium not only provides women with balance, stability, and control over their movements, which helps create a visually pleasing appearance, but it also makes them sensitive to changes in their body position relative to their partner, enhancing their ability to maintain proper alignment and weight distribution in partnering work.

-Bad embrace can also cause women to be insensitive to changes in their body position in relation to their partner.
-Some women wrap their left arm around the man's right arm, causing their body to be on the right side of the man's body.
-This misalignment makes them less sensitive to changes in the man's body position when he tries to make the woman do cruzada by walking on her right.
-Novice women using an open dance hold also can't perceive subtle changes in their partner's body position due to the lack of physical contact.
-Both may cause them not to do cruzada when they should.
+A poor embrace can also hinder women’s sensitivity to changes in body position relative to their partner.
+Some women place their bodies on the right side of the man's body, with their left arm hugging his right side, which creates a misalignment that reduces sensitivity to the man’s movements when he tries to initiate the cruzada by walking on their right.
+Similarly, novice women using an open dance hold often fail to perceive subtle changes in their partner's body position due to the lack of physical contact.
+Both scenarios may result in the woman not performing the cruzada when she should.

-The right embrace is symmetrical, in which the two partners face each other chest against chest, his left hand holds her right hand at shoulder height, his right arm wraps around her body, and her left arm is hooked around his right shoulder or neck, so the two are perfectly aligned.
-This correct embrace is not only the most comfortable, it also allows the woman to feel any subtle changes in the position of the man's body, so when he walks on her right, she will naturally reposition her body with the cruzada to put her body back in alignment with him.
+The proper embrace is symmetrical, where the two partners face each other chest-to-chest.
+His left hand holds her right hand at shoulder height, his right arm wraps around her body, and her left arm hooks around his right shoulder, creating perfect alignment.
+This correct embrace is not only the most comfortable, but it also allows the woman to feel subtle changes in the man's body position.
+Thus, when he walks on her right, she will naturally reposition herself with the cruzada, restoring alignment with him.

-In my experience, failing to do cruzada is a common issue many women often have.
-Probably a third of the women I dance with fail to do cruzada from time to time, although they may not know it, and most of them are not novices.
-By adding an extra step, cruzada allows the woman to change her weight, transforming the dancing system from parallel system to cross system, or from cross system to parallel system.
-Because this affects how the man leads the next step, it is vital for the woman to do cruzada when the man wants her to do so by walking on her right.
-Developing a strong sense of equilibrium, using correct embrace, maitaining proper alignment, paying attention to changes in the body position in relation to the partner, and practicing salida all help to get into the habit of doing cruzada.
+In my experience, failing to perform the cruzada is a common issue many women encounter.
+Probably a third of the women I dance with fail to execute the cruzada from time to time, even though they may not realize it, and most of them are not novice dancers.
+By adding an extra step, the cruzada enables the woman to shift her weight, transforming the dance system from parallel to cross system, or vice versa.
+Because this affects how the man leads the next step, it is vital for the woman to perform the cruzada when the man signals it by walking on her right.
+Developing a strong sense of equilibrium, adopting the correct embrace, maintaining proper body alignment, paying attention to changes in body position relative to the partner, and practicing salida are all key to forming the habit of performing the cruzada.

 March 18, 2023